 Maugan Ra, the Harvester of Souls

-- Improbable Aiming Skills: Maugan Ra is the most proficient of all the Phoenix Lords with ranged weaponry, his supreme marksmanship renowned across the galaxy.
+- Improbable Aiming Skills: Maugan Ra is the most proficient of all the Phoenix Lords with ranged weaponry, his supreme marksmanship is renowned across the galaxy.
 In-game, this preternatural marksmanship is often represented by various special rules and abilities that give bonuses or re-rolls to his hit rolls, making it extremely unlikely that he will ever miss a shot.

 - Mix-and-Match Weapon: Maugan Ra wields the Maugetar, a massive shuriken shrieker cannon that incorporates a deadly powered scythe blade into the barrel.
 With this arcane weapon the Phoenix Lord is able to slaughter his enemies at both range and in close combat with equal skill.

-- Shoot the Builder: While he didn't kill him, Maugan Ra crippled Kaeleth-Tul, who taught him how to make the Maugetar, so that the master Bonesinger couldn't make a greater weapon.
+- Shoot the Builder: While he didn't kill him, Maugan Ra crippled Kaeleth-Tul, the master Bonesinger who taught him how to make the Maugetar, so that he couldn't make a greater weapon.